 - Beware if you’re tall!
 If you’re above 5’8”, getting a bodysuit that’s long enough is tricky.
 Even if you have a particularly long torso, you could be in for some pretty unpleasant shoulder digging and chaffing as though you’ve spent a day carrying around a backpack.

 - Spandex stretches in all four directions.
 So, bear in mind if your bodysuit is stretching ¾ of its capacity in width.
 That means you’re only going to have ¼ left to stretch in length.
 So, when in doubt, always buy a size larger.
 Look for material that has at least 10% Spandex for maximum comfort.

 4. Camisoles/Shapewear Bras

 - If one of your primary concerns is back fat, then a camisole bra is an excellent choice.
 They’re great for evening dresses or form-fitting blouses because they get rid of bra-bulging.
-They also make everything look smooth as well as make your tummy appear a little flatter.
-They can either be tucked into the pants you're wearing, or not.
-Some even have fancy trim that’s meant to be visible under shirts, giving you an elegant layered look.
+They also make everything look smooth and can make your tummy appear a little flatter.
+They can either be tucked into the pants you're wearing or not.
+Some even have fancy trim that’s meant to be visible on undershirts, giving you an elegant, layered look.
 Again, when choosing a camisole, bear in mind again that you are purchasing a bra.
-Some even have molded underwire and can work as effective minimizer bras if you’re large breasted.
+Some even have molded underwire and can work as effective minimizer bras if you’re large-breasted.

 - The camisole isn’t immune to riding up.
 Again, getting the correct size will help avert this problem.
 My solution is to make sure my camis are long enough to tuck into my pants.